Coronavirus (COVID-19) Preparedness Information Learn More

 Lung Cancer Screening

-Lung cancer is the leading cause of cancer death for both men and women in the United States.
+Lung cancer is the leading cause of cancer deaths for both men and women in the United States.

 If you are at risk for developing lung cancer, turn to Frye Regional’s lung screening program for an individualized care plan to help protect your health.

 Low-dose CT (LDCT) scans find a disease early, when treatment may work better.
 If you are a current or former smoker, talk to your doctor about the risks and benefits of a lung screening.

 - Tobacco smoking